 We do not yet have a detailed simulation of the MNV with separate modules and photon detection simulated.
-For this reason the detection efficiency of muons and neutrons will likely be less than the estimates from our current Geant runs.
-However, it is not unreasonable to assume a very high efficiency for muon detection in the MNV independent of technology, and that covers 90% of neutrons resulting from cosmic ray neutrons (Class 2 events).
-For a physical MNV one can imagine covering the cracks and corners with plastic scintillator to obtain very high efficiency.
+For this reason the detection efficiency of muons and neutrons will likely be less than the estimates from our current GEANT runs.
+However, it is not unreasonable to assume a very high efficiency for muon detection in the MNV independent of technology, and that covers 90% of neutrons resulting from cosmic ray muons (Class 2 events).
+For a more realistic MNV one can imagine covering the cracks and corners with plastic scintillator to obtain very high efficiency.

-Regarding the neutron detection efficiency of the MNV, so far, as noted above, we find that 99% of muon-induced neutrons that scatter in the TPC go on to deposit more than 1 MeV in a liquid scintillator detector.
+Regarding the neutron detection efficiency of the MNV, so far, as noted above, we find that 99% of muon-induced neutrons that scatter in the NITPC go on to deposit more than 0.5 MeV in a liquid scintillator detector.
 We have taken the same set of TPC-scattered neutrons and projected them into water with 0.2% Gd loading, and we find that 99% capture within 25 cm of the point of entry into the water.
 If we can maintain high detection efficiency for the handful of MeV-level gammas from the neutron capture on Gd neutron a veto of 25-cm or, say, 40-cm depth, that would be very nice.
 Detailed simulations or experiments are now needed.
 The next step is to define physically plausible MNV detectors (B or Gd loaded liquid scintillator, and Gd loaded water) and put them into GEANT.

 On the hardware side, at Colorado State University, Harton has been looking at neutron and gamma interactions in liquid scintillator (EJ-309) and 0.2%-Gd loaded water.
 The initial detectors are small, both are 5-inch long, 5-inch diameter right cylinders monitored by a five-inch PMT.
-There is a strong Cf-252 source, and we have observed neutrons, Cs-137 and Co-60 photons, as well as direct photons from Cf-252 and, we think, capture photons from the poly shielding around the Cf-252.
-And, using a standard separation technique using the time integral of the tail of the scintillator response compared the the full integral, we have observed a rough separation of neutrons from gammas in the scintillator - see figure 33.
-The plan is to tag neutrons in the liquid scintillator and observe captures in a water + Gd detector.
+There is a strong 252Cf source, and we have observed neutrons, 137Cs and 60Co photons, as well as direct photons from 252Cf and, we think, capture photons from the poly shielding around the 252Cf.
+And, using a standard separation technique using the time integral of the long-time tail of the scintillator response compared to the full integral, we have observed an initial rough separation of neutrons from gammas in the scintillator - see figure

+35. The plan for near term work at CSU is to tag neutrons in the liquid scintillator and observe captures in a water + Gd detector.

-Figure 33 - Left: Water/Gd detector, PMT with Cf-252 source at CSU.
-Center: Tail fraction as a function full integral of signals in EJ309 using a Cs-137 source.
+Figure 35 - Top left: Water/Gd detector, PMT and two muon paddles with 252Cf source at CSU.
+Top right: Tail fraction as a function full integral of signals in EJ309 using a 137Cs source.
 Based on the position of the high-density region, the horizontal scale is approximately in MeV.
-Right: Tail fraction as a function of full integral for Cf-252 source.
-Neutrons are near a line at about 0.2 tail fraction, and gammas directly from the Cf source and, we suspect, capture gammas in the poly shielding around the Cf are below the neutrons
+Bottom: Tail fraction as a function of full integral for 252Cf source with an open cone-shaped polyethylene plug removed from the shield to expose the source..
+Neutrons are near a line at about 0.2 tail fraction, and gammas directly from the 252Cf source and, we suspect, capture gammas in the poly shielding around the 252Cf are below.